-‘Baseball Bugs’ at 75: How a Looney Tunes classic wham-bammed America’s pastime
+‘Baseball Bugs’ at 75: How a Looney Tunes classic left its mark on America’s pastime

 “Baseball Bugs” debuted in movie theaters 75 years ago this month.
 The 1946 cartoon is so packed with funny gags, clever puns, imaginative imagery and lively music that it’s still recognized as one of the best produced by Looney Tunes.
-Set in New York, the cartoon also presaged a golden age of baseball that saw the city’s three teams dominate the national pastime.
+Set at the Polo Grounds in New York, the cartoon also presaged a golden age of baseball that saw the city’s three teams dominate the national pastime.

-There are countless memorable scenes from “Baseball Bugs,” which the popular Twitter account Super 70s Sports last year called the GOAT Looney Tunes cartoon, to which Hall-of-Fame hitter Mike Piazza replied, “Hall worthy?”
+There are countless memorable scenes from “Baseball Bugs,” which the popular Twitter account Super 70s Sports last year called the GOAT Looney Tunes cartoon, to which Hall of Famer Mike Piazza replied, “Hall worthy?”

-“It’s one of those cartoons that hits on all cylinders — great story, great comedy, great animation, great art, great art direction, great vocal performance by Bugs Bunny,” said Pete Browngardt, executive producer and director of “Looney Tunes Cartoons” on HBO Max, and the creator and voice of “Uncle Grandpa,” an animated TV show.
+“It’s one of those cartoons that hits on all cylinders — great story, great comedy, great animation, great art, great art direction, great vocal performance by Bugs Bunny,” said Pete Browngardt, executive producer and director of “Looney Tunes Cartoons” on HBO Max and creator and voice of “Uncle Grandpa,” an animated TV show.

 “Baseball Bugs,” directed by Friz Freleng, is not just a great title on its face; it’s also a pun from the period that few fans would get today.
 The term “baseball bugs” used to refer to baseball fanatics — partisans who were so into the sport that they had caught the baseball “bug,” or fever.